meisnate12/MK-Docs/docs/config/settings.md

 The settings attribute and attributes can be specified individually per library, or can be inherited from the global value if it has been set.
 If an attribute is specified at both the library and global level, then the library level attribute will take priority.

-There are some attributes which can be specified at the collection level using [Setting Details](../files/settings.md).
+There are some attributes which can be specified at the collection level using [Settings](../files/settings.md).

 Attributes set at the collection level will take priority over any library or global-level attribute.